 – Hon’ble Justice Indu Malhotra, Magma General Insurance Company Ltd., [Civil Appeal No. 9581 of 2018].

 Placing a value on a loss of companionship is as difficult as estimating the impact of a defamatory statement.
 Centuries ago, the master-servant model of marital relations relegated the wife to a socially inferior position and precluded her from having any legal entitlement to the services of her husband.
 Although many aspects of consortium law have yielded to change as the Common Law Doctrine has evolved, one element has remained constant: the restriction of loss of consortium claims to partners in a legally recognized marital relationship.
-Nearly all decisions have assumed without discussion that legal marriage is a required element of proof in a loss of consortium action.
+Nearly all decisions have assumed without discussion, legal marriage is a required element of proof in a loss of consortium action.
 Magma is a step ahead of Pranay Sethi.
 There are miles to go before we sleep.